Close

 Keywords:

-Conjugated linoleic acid; Emulsions; microstructure; Ostwald-de-Waele model; Rheology; Sesame oil
+Conjugated linoleic acid; Emulsions; Microstructure; Ostwald-de-Waele model; Rheology; Sesame oil

 Copy the following to cite this article:

 Brewer D. R, Palencia L. M, Rodríguez L. M, Martínez S. Q, Zapateiro L. A. G. Synthesis of Linoleic Acid of Conjugated Isomers from Sesame (Sesamum Indicum) Seed Oil: Its Use and Effect in a Microstructured Product Type Oil-in-Water Emulsion.
-Nutr Food Sci 2024; 12(2).
+Nutr Food Sci 2024; 12(2). doi : http://dx.doi.org/10.12944/CRNFSJ.12.2.26

 Copy the following to cite this URL:

 Brewer D. R, Palencia L. M, Rodríguez L. M, Martínez S. Q, Zapateiro L. A. G. Synthesis of Linoleic Acid of Conjugated Isomers from Sesame (Sesamum Indicum) Seed Oil: Its Use and Effect in a Microstructured Product Type Oil-in-Water Emulsion.
 Nutr Food Sci 2024; 12(2).
+Available from: https://bit.ly/3AVxb2J

 Introduction

-Sesame (Sesamum içndicum) is an important oil seed crop, belonging to the Padaliaceae family, cultivated throughout the world1,2.
+Sesame (Sesamum indicum) is an important oil seed crop, belonging to the Padaliaceae family, cultivated throughout the world1,2.
 Sesame seeds have a high oil content of 50-55% and contain proteins, carbohydrates, fiber, vitamin E, minerals, tocopherols, and lignans such as sesamolin and sesamin2.

 Sesame oil is produced from sesame seeds by roasting, pressing, and refining and is widely used for cooking, medicinal, and cosmetic purposes3.
 It is mainly produced in Africa and Asia, especially in Tanzania, Myanmar, India and China4.
 Sesame oil is rich in polyunsaturated fatty acids such as linoleic acid, oleic acid palmitic acid and stearic acid, is also rich in various bioactive substances, such as tocopherols, phytosterols and lignans, and exhibits greater oxidation stability than that of other vegetable oils5,6, which have shown strong antioxidant, anti-inflammatory, and antimutagenic functions7,8.